-When a student, as a result of exceptional or emergency circumstances, is forced to withdraw from a course after the withdrawal date for the term, he or she may petition, in writing, the Associate Provost for Graduate Studies for a grade of W. A student may not withdraw from a course after the deadline if he or she is failing.
-The Associate Provost will contact the student's instructor to determine the student's scholastic standing at the time of the request to withdraw.
+When a student, as a result of exceptional or emergency circumstances, is forced to withdraw from a course after the withdrawal date for the term, he or she may petition, in writing, to the Office of the Provost.
+The request should be addressed to the Associate Provost for Graduate Studies and must include a completed Withdrawal Authorization Form, supporting documentation of the exceptional or emergency circumstances, and the date the student was last able to attend class.